robotics-devroom/robotics-devroom.github.io/cfp/fosdem26.md

 These examples are illustrative, not limiting.
 You can present improvements to any listed project, novel uses, emerging alternatives at any maturity level, or something entirely different.
 If in doubt—submit!

 ## Key Dates
-* 1st of December: Proposals submission deadline
+* December  1: Proposals submission deadline
-* 15th December: Announcement of selected talks
+* December 15: Announcement of selected talks
-* 31st January: Robotics and Simulation devroom at FOSDEM, you must be available onsite (in Brussels, Belgium) to present your talk.
+* January  31, 2026: Robotics and Simulation devroom at FOSDEM, you must be available onsite (in Brussels, Belgium) to present your talk.

 ## Talk formats
 * Full length talk: 40 mins + 5 mins for Q&A